Skyrim Language Change Fix

 When it comes to changing a video game’s language from the default localization to your mother tongue (or vice versa), all you need to do in most cases is opening the settings and simply pick the option you want without even reloading.
 However, there are some titles like Skyrim that unfortunately do not have such feature implemented into the menu and you have to force the language change directly on Steam.
-This wouldn’t really be a problem if your game is simple and does not require any other specific action on different files, but Skyrim has a very complex structure and you need to be extra careful with everything you do with it, from the modding to the actual language change as stated.
+This does not represent a real problem if your game is simple and does not require any other specific action on different files, but Skyrim has a very complex structure and you need to be extra careful with everything you do with it, from the modding to the actual language change as stated.

 What may the consequences be if you change it via Steam settings?